BishoySedra/Image_Encryption_Compression/README.md

 1. Open the `.sln` file in your preferred IDE or text editor.

-2. Navigate to the `MainForm.cs` file and update the `ImagePath` string variable with a valid path where your encrypted or decrypted image will be saved.
-This ensures that the processed image is saved in the correct location.

-3. Navigate to the `ImageOperations.cs` file and update the `CompressionPath` string variable with a valid path.
-This ensures that the compressed image is saved in the correct location.
+2. Navigate to the `ImageOperations.cs` file and update all string variables with valid paths to ensure the project runs correctly without problems.

-4. Press `CTRL + F5` to run the project.
+3. Press `CTRL + F5` to run the project.
 This will compile and execute the application.

+### Open-Source Priority Queue Code

 For an open-source implementation of a priority queue, you can refer to the following link: